 Our vision at Local Measure is to create a world where every customer interaction is exceptional.
 And it’s widely known that behind every great customer experience, there is a great employee experience.
 So as businesses navigate the impact of COVID-19 with social distancing and shelter-in-place orders, we recognize more than ever how important employee engagement is.

 So much so, we’ve taken our flagship customer feedback technology Pulse, and we’ve given it an employee spin.
-We have customers around the globe rolling it out for their employees, and we’re using it too.
+We have customers around the globe rolling out our employee feedback survey for their employees, and we’re using it too.
 Here’s a quick rundown...

 What is it?